Reporting of noise-related costs in the financial statements

 With respect to formal expropriations, the reporting of noise-related costs in the financial statements is a complex matter due to a multitude of relevant legal bases, unclear or pending case law and political debate.
 Especially in the case of formal expropriations, this financial reporting requires significant assumptions and estimates concerning the capitalisation of such costs and the obligation to recognise appropriate provisions.

-Flughafen Zürich AG has received a total of around 20,000 noise-related claims for compensation, of which around 6,300 were still pending at the end of 2019.
-Almost 800 of these cases are currently being examined by the Swiss Federal Assessments Commission.
+Flughafen Zürich AG has received a total of around 20,000 noise-related claims for compensation, of which around 5600 were still pending at the end of 2021.
+Slightly more than 600 of these cases are currently being examined by the Swiss Federal Assessments Commission.

 With respect to sound insulation and resident protection measures, Flughafen Zürich AG is required to implement sound insulation measures in the area where it claims exemptions from noise limits (emission limit).
 In this context, the Federal Office of Civil Aviation (FOCA) has initiated a night-time noise abatement procedure.
 The area with exemptions under the Sectoral Aviation Infrastructure Plan adopted by the Federal Council on 23 August 2017 is to be extended.
 In 2018, the Board of Directors approved further sound insulation measures in this context.

-As at 31 December 2019, Flughafen Zürich AG has recognised an intangible asset from the right of formal expropriation of CHF 26.8 million (2018: CHF 19.9 million) and a provision for aircraft noise of CHF 473.4 million in total (2018: CHF 468.4 million) in the financial statements according to the provisions of the Swiss Code of Obligations.
+As at 31 December 2021, Flughafen Zürich AG has recognised an intangible asset from the right of formal expropriation of CHF 26.0 million (2020: CHF 27.2 million) and a provision for aircraft noise of CHF 449.2 million in total (2020: CHF 460.5 million) in the financial statements in accordance with the provisions of the Swiss Code of Obligations.

-Depending on future and final-instance legal judgements, especially with respect to the southern approaches, noise-related liabilities may in future be subject to substantial adjustments, which would also require adjustments to the noise-related costs recognised in the balance sheet.
+Depending on future legal judgements, including with respect to the southern approaches at Zurich Airport, the noise-related liabilities may in future be subject to substantial adjustments, which would also require adjustments to the noise-related costs recognised as assets and liabilities in the balance sheet.
 At the present time, it is not possible to reliably estimate the total costs to capitalise as an intangible asset from the right of formal expropriation, the resulting amortisation or the corresponding provision.